-Katarzyna (Kasia) Bugaj is Assistant Professor of String Music Education in the College of Music at The Florida State University.
+Katarzyna (Kasia) Bugaj is Associate Professor of String Music Education in the College of Music at The Florida State University.
 She received her Ph.D. in Music Education from Indiana University Jacobs School of Music.
 She also has degrees from Western Michigan University, The Peabody Conservatory, and is a graduate of the Interlochen Arts Academy.
 She has a minor in writing from Johns Hopkins University and pursued a certificate of literary translation at Indiana University.

 Prior to her appointment at Florida State University, Dr. Bugaj was the director of the Attica Violin Project, a curricular elementary school violin program in Attica, Indiana.
 She was also the assistant director of the Fairview and Highland Park string programs, and taught violin and viola on the faculty of the Indiana University String Academy.
 She was adjunct faculty at Valparaiso University, a member of the Kalamazoo Symphony Orchestra, and also played with the Grand Rapids and Louisville Symphony Orchestras.